victoriadrake/victoriadrake.github.io/content/posts/20190902-sqli-xss-user-input/index.md

 ![A screenshot of the XSS page example](pwned.png#screenshot)

-This is just one example, largely based on one from [Brute's post](https://brutelogic.com.br/blog/dom-based-xss-the-3-sinks/), that demonstrates how an XSS attack could be executed.
+This is just one example that demonstrates how an XSS attack could be executed.
 Funny pop-up alerts may be amusing, but JavaScript can do a lot of harm, including helping malicious attackers steal passwords and personal information.

 ### Stored and reflected XSS